DanielMariooR/FreeOCP-Core/README.md

 ### Help

-For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, please contact me on danielmarioreynaldi@gmail.com.
+For any questions not covered by the documentation or to simply engage with like-minded individuals, please contact me on danielmarioreynaldi@gmail.com.

 ### Bugs / Issues

-If you discover a bug in the bot, please search the issue tracker first.
+If you discover a bug in the website, please search the issue tracker first.
 If it hasn't been reported, please create a new issue and